 For the purposes of a civil proceeding, the act of being charged with an offence is irrelevant.
 A charge or evidence of a charge, under the Criminal Code or Highway Traffic Act, is not admissible in a civil proceeding.
 A judge and jury will not be made aware of a charge, and neither is permitted to consider it.

 A conviction, on the other hand, occurs after someone has been found guilty of an offence, either by pleading guilty or by being found guilty by a judge or jury following a trial.
 Convictions are admissible under s.
 22.1 of the Evidence Act as fact.
-This section states that a conviction is proof of fact in the absence of evidence to the contrary, thereby arguably creating a rebuttable presumption.
+This section states that a conviction is proof of the fact in the absence of evidence to the contrary, thereby arguably creating a rebuttable presumption.
 For example, if someone is convicted of failing to stop at a red light, and the conviction is the only evidence presented, the triers of fact would find as a fact that the person didn’t stop for the red light.
-But if, in this scenario, a witness came forward and testified that he or she saw that when that person went through the light that it was green , the weight of the conviction is much less, and a trier of fact will be required to weigh the evidence and come to their own conclusion.
+But if, in this scenario, a witness came forward and testified that he or she saw that when that person went through the light that it was green, the weight of the conviction is much less, and a trier of fact will be required to weigh the evidence and come to their own conclusion.

 Chris recalls a case in which his client pled guilty to a charge of making an improper left turn.
 As she was making a turn through traffic, a vehicle travelling in another lane struck the rear side of her vehicle.
 An engineering analysis revealed that the driver of the vehicle that hit Chris’ client was speeding at the time, and if he hadn’t been speeding the accident would not have happened.
 The case went to trial, and a jury found that Chris’ client was 25 percent responsible while the driver who hit her was 75 percent responsible for the accident.
 She was charged, and pled guilty to the offence of making an improper left turn, but was still able to recover compensation through the civil system.

 A criminal conviction must also be relevant to the civil action in order for it to be admissible.
 In other words, the charge must be causally connected to the accident.
-If for example, a driver who is impaired by alcohol is stopped at a red light and is suddenly rear-ended, the fact that the driver’s blood alcohol level as significantly over the legal limit is irrelevant in any civil proceeding because it wasn’t one of the factors that caused the accident.
+If for example, a driver who is impaired by alcohol is stopped at a red light and is suddenly rear-ended, the fact that the driver’s blood-alcohol level is significantly over the legal limit is irrelevant in any civil proceeding because it wasn’t one of the factors that caused the accident.
 Another example is a person being charged with operating an unsafe vehicle.
 This can arise in the situation where a mechanical investigation conducted after the accident reveals that the person not in fault was driving a vehicle with an unsafe condition.
 This condition, while legally unsafe, did not have anything to do with the cause of the accident, and is therefore not relevant in a civil proceeding.

 The important point to take from this discussion is that the results of a police investigation are not determinative of the result in a civil trial.
 If someone has been injured in an accident, regardless of the conclusions drawn in an Accident Reconstruction Report and whether charges are laid, it is beneficial to see a personal injury lawyer and receive advice.